vavoor/pipifax-lang/pipifax-spec.md

 ### Literals

 - Integer literals: 0, 1, 122345.
-Note that leading zero's are not allowed (01 is illegal).
+Note that leading zeros are not allowed (01 is illegal).
 Signs are treated as operators (-1, --2).
 - Double literals in scientific notation: 0.0, 0.1, 1.0, 2E2, 123e-12, 0.123e-1, 3.14E+12, 1.2e0.
 Note that signs are treated as operators (-1.2, -0.0).
 - String literals are enclosed with double quotes.
 They can span more than one line.
 Quotes in strings are escaped with a backslash, backslashes are escaped with a backslash, like in C: "string", "this is a \"string\" in quotes", "\\"